647-228-5969

 If the accused met the complainant online this can be used as evidence to support a sexual exploitation charge

-As of 2020, the most common way people meet sexual partners in Canada is online.
+The most common way people meet sexual partners in Canada is online.
 It is important to note that Sexual Exploitation (Section 153 (1)) is a listed offence under the Luring a child section of the Criminal Code (Section 172.1) along with any other child related sexual offence.

 Given that the “evolution of the relationship” is a specifically listed factor for the courts to consider in convicting someone of sexual exploitation charges, any adult who meets a child over the internet who is 16 - 17 years old is taking an extreme risk that their behaviour will be deemed sexual exploitation by the courts.